 There was no love affair to blame, no abuse that had been hidden.
 Just a slow erosion, a drifting apart, a building of resentments until one felt there was nothing left.
 Broken hearts.
 Broken people.
 Broken home.

 Busyness and the demands of work and family can leave a couple, though once deeply in love, passing like roommates in the hall, drifting away from one another and from home.
-Steps can be taken to ward off drift or pull the relationship back when drift has happened.

 Ask yourself if your relationship has drifted.
 There are ways to anchor your marriage securely and to soften hardening hearts so your marriage can be an enjoyment and even a treasure.
 Naming drift when you see it is the first step.
 Choosing to do something about it is the next.
 The important thing is to know that DRIFT happens and you can overcome it.